Aviya-Singh/MathQuiz/README.md

 # MathQuiz
 This Python program is a simple math quiz game.
 It allows the user to choose from a menu of mathematical operations (addition, subtraction, multiplication, and division) and then presents random math problems based on the selected operation.
+The user must solve these problems, and the program will provide feedback on whether their answers are correct or not.
+The program keeps track of the number of correct answers, the total number of questions asked, and the percentage of questions answered correctly.